dsc-courses/dsc106-2026-sp/labs/lab08/index.md

 2. Present your unit visualization (you do not need to implement scrollytelling for the unit visualization).
 3. Share the most interesting thing you learned from this lab.

+Please record your screen on your laptop, not your phone.
+One easy way to do this is to start a Zoom meeting, screenshare your browser, and record to your computer.
+Make sure to explain each part verbally as you go through the video, not through written text.

 **Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**